 On platforms that are indicated with a No, your built layout will still operate, but the license status will be unlicensed, and the Run-Time target will operate as an evaluation version (demo only).
-After 100 keystrokes, the Run-Time target program will close (and if available, a DEMO.KBF will be shown).
+After 100 keystrokes (or as defined by the platform), the Run-Time target program will close (and if available, a DEMO.KBF will be shown).
 On some platforms, the Run-Time target may be licensed separately (system type license, tied to the system, allowing KBFs generated from a licensed Build-A-Board to operate, even if not licensed for that particular platform).